Educational Placements, Ages 3-5

 - Least Restrictive Environment:

 Throughout Wisconsin, options are expanding for young children with disabilities.
 Professionals working with 3 through 5 year old children with disabilities are finding innovative ways to provide an array of Special education Services including services in the home, Head Start, Child Care, and other community setting.
 The goal is to provide integrated learning activities and environments for young children with disabilities and to provide these experiences in the least restrictive environment.
-Find out more about these service options and resources to support them or link to CESA 10's Preschool Options Project website.

 - Link Series Module 1: The IEP Team